mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

 	"type" : "movie"
 }
 ```
-:arrow_right: Documents with the array of `genres:["Family","Documentary"]` will also not be return for the same reason.
+:arrow_right: Documents with the array of `genres:["Family","Documentary"]` will also not be returned for the same reason.

 **Exercise 11** :computer:
 * any element in the array